 One other noteworthy example is Proscar.
 But although Proscar also contains Finasteride, its dosage is much higher than Propecia, 5 mg compared to 1 mg.
 Due to its high dose, Proscar is mainly used to treat benign prostatic hyperplasia (BPH) patients.

 With its different brands and uses, it is clear that Finasteride is a popular drug for hair loss patients.
-So, let’s talk about what exactly it does to gain such high popularity:

-How does Finasteride help
+How does Finasteride help?

 The keyword for understanding why you should take Finasteride after a hair transplant is “progressive.”
 It is essential to know that hair loss is progressive as this progress will continue to exist without an inhibitor to cut down this process.
 And here, Finasteride comes in to help.